The Home of Tibetan Buddhist Texts in Translation

 tsesö gyepé tashi shok

-May all be auspicious for developing life and merit!
+May all be auspicious, for increasing longevity and merit!

 སྣང་བ་དབང་འདུས་བཀྲ་ཤིས་ཤོག༔